Stop Islamisation of Europe: Harrow Central Mosque protest

 On 11 September 2009, SIOE co-sponsored a demonstration with the English Defence League (EDL) in Harrow which generated national and international media attention.
 The purpose of the demonstration was to campaign against the building of a five-storey mosque, Harrow Central Mosque, which was under construction.
 The group had pledged to hold a peaceful protest after the EDL cancelled a planned protest on 29 August 2009.

 In response to the protest, several Jewish community leaders condemned the group, after SIOE openly appealed to the Jewish community in an effort to encourage 1,000 Jews to carry the Israeli flag and support the protest.
 Rabbis Kathleen Middleton, Frank Smith, Aaron Goldstein, Hillel Robles and Mike Hilton sent a letter supporting the Harrow Mosque, saying SIOE use "outrageous lies" to try to divide Harrow's community, adding "As leaders of the Jewish community in Harrow, we are writing to express our support for our Muslim friends and neighbours, especially those at Harrow Central Mosque, who are under attack from those whose only purpose is to spread hatred and fear."
 The protests were also condemned by Councillor Susan Hall and Tory councillors Anjana Patel and Jeremy Zeid (who are Hindu and Jewish respectively), by The Jewish Chronicle newspaper, and the Community Security Trust (CST), which monitors discrimination on behalf of the Jewish community in the UK.
 The CST asserted that SIOE "...provides the fuel for terrorism.
 British Jews should have no part of it."
 Unite Against Fascism was present to oppose the demo, as well as Muslims there to defend the mosque.
 In all, over 1,000 people gathered outside the mosque.
 Counterdemonstrators clashed with the police, throwing bricks, bottles and firecrackers.
 Ten arrests were made during the protests, including the organiser of the protest Stephen Gash.

 Denmark

 SIOE was originally a Danish anti-Islamist group which originated out of the Jyllands-Posten Muhammad cartoons controversy.
 The group was founded in 2007 by Anders Gravers Pedersen, the leader of a small Danish party called the Stop the Islamisation of Denmark (Stop Islamiseringen af Danmark).
 On 11 September 2007, the group staged a demonstration in Brussels, Belgium.

 Norway

 SIOE established a branch in Norway in 2008, from a group that had originally been formed in 2000.
 The Norwegian branch, SIAN, however broke its ties to SIOE in 2012.

 Germany

 There has been a branch of SIOE in Germany that has been led by Michael Stürzenberger.
+Udo Ulfkotte's former Pax Europa organisation was part of SIOE in the mid-late 2000s.